 Pummel the Legion of Doom into submission in the final encounter in New York and you claim the championship belts; a prize bizarrely enough awarded by everyone’s favourite manager, Jimmy ‘The Mouth of the South’ Hart, along with a plea to let him take you under his wing.

 Did the referee have to make an unscheduled sharp exit, or was there a clause in the license deal insisting that Jimmy is crowbarred into the game by hook or by crook?

 As gobsmackingly indigestible as this may seem, European Rampage wasn’t particularly well received by our chums in Amiga magazine world.

-By this juncture Ocean had cut loose the Spectrum and Amstrad, though did commission a singles matches oriented Commodore 64 version; this was marginally better than the Amiga edition according to the critics.
+By this juncture, Ocean had cut loose the Spectrum and Amstrad, though did commission a singles-match-oriented Commodore 64 version; this was marginally better than the Amiga edition according to the critics.

 Hair colour prejudice was so rife back in the ’90s an audience coordinator had to be drafted in… to seat patrons like with like.
 Riot averted.
 Job’s a good ‘un.